Sh33p-exe/imacros-scripts-niche/src/twitter/twitter_copy_account_tweets/README.md

 - datasources file names is case sensitve and should not be empty.
 - macro may not work without datasources needed.

-## Downloads
-- file.csv/txt/other (You shouldn't create this file)
-- file1.csv/txt/other (You shouldn't create this file)

 ### Install instructions available at the main README.md file for this repository.

 ### Path